-On 23rd Oct, the U.S. issued an emergency order prohibiting U.S. operators from flying in Libyan airspace.
+On 23rd Oct 2019, the US issued an emergency order prohibiting U.S. operators from flying in Libyan airspace.
 The guidance here is very clear: do not operate anywhere in the HLLL/Tripoli FIR, at any flight level.

 This follows months of civil war in Libya, with militia from the east mounting a campaign to seize control of Tripoli, including HLLM airport, and threatening to shoot down aircraft operating in western Libya.

 In recent months there have been a number of airstrikes targeting HLLM/Mitiga airport, the latest coming on Aug 15, which reportedly killed two people and forced the airport to close.
 There are videos on social media showing planes landing at the airport as shells are falling in the background.

 Prior to yesterday’s announcement, the U.S. guidance on Libya was that operators were allowed to overfly Libya at FL300 or above, except an area in the north-western part of the country over Tripoli, where all flights were prohibited.
 Here’s what that looked like:

 But this guidance is now defunct.
 The FAA website now shows the updated guidance for Libya – including the Background Notice.

 Germany and Malta still have warnings in place which mirror the old advice of the U.S. – do not fly over the north-western part of Libya, but overflights of the rest of the country are permitted at the higher flight levels.
 The UK and France advise against all overflights.
 These warnings may be updated in the coming days, following the new advice from the U.S.

 Libya remains politically unstable, with a fragile security situation across the country.
 In their SFAR issued back in March 2019, the U.S. said that the main threat to aviation at the lower flight levels stems from the widespread proliferation of man-portable air-defence systems (MANPADS) across the country: